Join the Patrol

 - Follow and promote IMBA's Rules of the Trail.

-- Training for 2012 will be on Saturday, April 14th.
-All patrollers, both new and returning, are required to attend.
+- All patrollers, both new and returning, will be required to attend.

 - Specific times are TBD but veteran patrollers should arrive in the morning and will done by lunch.